You are here

 If you or your sexual partners miss pills or have sex before you have finished your treatment, there is a chance that the infection will stay in your body and cause problems later.
 If this happens, talk with your health care provider to decide if you need further treatment.

 If you have PID, you will be asked who you had sex with in the past 2 months (60 days).
 Anyone you have had sex with in the past two months will need to be tested and treated.
 Partners are almost always given medication whether they have symptoms or not.
 If you have not had sex in the past two months, your last partner should be tested.

 There are a few ways you can tell partners about STI testing.
 Some people want to tell partners in person, others want to tell partners anonymously.
 You can also talk to your health care provider about what ways might work best for you.

 Avoid Re-infection or Prolonging Infection

-It takes time for an infection to be cleared from the body, so it is important that you do not have oral, vaginal and anal sex for seven days after you and your partners start the antibiotic treatment.
+It takes time for an infection to be cleared from the body, so it is important that you do not have oral, vaginal (frontal) or anal sex for seven days after you and your partners start the antibiotic treatment.
 If you or your partners do not finish the treatment or miss pills, the infection may be passed back to you or your partners and may cause health problems later on.
 If that happens, talk with your health care provider to see if you or your partners need more treatment.